 Kaili has an airport but only has one airline operating a Hangzhou–Kaili–Chengdu route at present, and this route is not available every day.
 The nearest international airport is Guiyang Longdongbao International Airport.
 Taking a flight to Guiyang and then transferring to Kaili is the usual choice.
 Traveling on the express highways, it takes 2½ hours to drive from Longdongbao to Kaili.

 How to Travel Around Kaili

 As Kaili is a cultural hub of multiple ethnic minority groups, start your trip by visiting some interesting minority villages.
 Express highways provide access to all attractions, and it only takes about 1–2 hours to travel from one attraction to another.

-Kaili is served by three bus stations of which the Kaili Bus Station is the most useful to the travelers.
-There are frequent departures to Guiyang, the capital city and the surrounding towns and villages such as Zhenyuan Town, Leishan Town, Rongjiang Town, Congjiang Town, Taijiang Town.
+Kaili is served by three bus stations, of which Kaili Bus Station is the most useful to tourists.
+There are frequent departures to Guiyang and the surrounding towns, such as Zhenyuan and Leishan.